EPIC US ROAD TRIP 2017DAYS 22-25 - KENTUCKY & THE GREAT LAKES - KENTUCKY, OHIO, MICHIGAN & NEW YORK

 – www.fhwa.dot.gov commenting on the Country Music Highway

 State Nickname – The Bluegrass State.
 State Mottos – United we stand, divided we fall; Deo gratiam habeamus (Let us be grateful to God).
 Admitted To The Union – June 1792 (15th state).
 Population – 4.4 million (22nd most populous state).
 Area – 40,409 sq miles (37th largest state).
 Capital – Frankfort.
 National Parks – 1 (Mammoth Cave).
 National Scenic Byways/All-American Roads – 6/0.
-Famous For – Horses, horse farms & the Derby; bluegrass (the region, the grass & the music); bourbon; being photogenic; KFC; Abraham Lincoln (born in Hodgenville); Fort Knox; baseball bats; Muhammad Ali (born in Louisville); karst landscapes; caves.
-State Highlight – Picture-perfect Bluegrass Country, bluegrass (the music), Mammoth Cave National Park & rural drives.
+Famous For – Horses, horse farms & the Derby; bluegrass (the region, the grass & the music); bourbon; being photogenic; KFC; Abraham Lincoln (born in Hodgenville); Fort Knox; baseball bats; Muhammad Ali (born in Louisville); karst landscapes; caves; quilting patterns.
+State Highlight – Picture-perfect Bluegrass Country; bluegrass (the music); Mammoth Cave National Park; rural, back country drives.
 Kentucky Titbits – Kentucky boasts the world’s longest cave system; it also has more navigable miles of water than any other state not called Alaska; the state produces 95% of the world’s supply of bourbon whiskey, and the number of barrels of bourbon being aged in Kentucky (more than 5.7 million) far exceeds the state’s population; the name Kentucky means ‘meadow lands’ in several different Indian languages and was specifically applied to this region of the country, thereafter Europeans adopting the name to apply to the state; Harland Sanders, a Kentucky colonel, launched Kentucky Fried Chicken at his service station in North Corbin, Kentucky, in 1930.
 Supposedly even back then it was finger-lickin’ good!

 Jenkins & Burdine